rkuma183/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

 0. Get to folder where system wallpapers are held from the Finder > Go |> Go to Folder >  /Library/Desktop Pictures.
 0. Sort by File Size.

+## Use Touchbar to auth Terminal

+Within Terminal app:

+1. Edit the file:

+   <pre><strong>
+   sudo nano /etc/pam.d/sudo
+   </strong></pre>

+2. Provide your password.
+3. Add the following line to the top:

+   <pre>auth sufficient pam_tid.so</pre>

+4. Save the change within Nano using Control+O and then exit nano with Control+X

 ## More on OSX